bminer/ws-wrapper/README.md

 #### Other servers

-No such libraries exist yet. :( Please create one, and let me know about it!
+Please implement ws-wrapper in your favorite language, and let me know about it!
 I'll give you beer!

 ## Event Handling